prolego-team/neo-sophia/README.md

 | routine task automation        | Automating analysis of information from various sources, reasoning across them, and making decisions.                         |       [Episode 4](#episode-4---unified-nlq-with-a-table-and-document)                                                                 |

 ## Quickstart installation
-Remeber, this is demo code!
+Remember, this is demo code!
 Don't attempt to use it for production without first redesigning it.

 First install the neo-sophia code on your local machine before proceeding to the examples from the Episodes below.